Merueru/forge-better-cards/README.md

 ## Notes

-- The extension keeps card identity by page, path, and name.
+- Card identity is tracked by page, path, and name.
-- If a card has no saved Better Cards data yet, it starts with one default set.
+- Cards without saved Better Cards data start with one default set.
 - Image URLs are limited to direct image links or the extension image endpoint.